aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 The `network_ports` data model is intended to be used with `port_profiles` and `parent_profiles` to keep the configuration generic and compact, but all features and keys supported under `connected_endpoints.adapters` are also supported directly under `network_ports`.

-Switches match criteria uses the list of `switches` hostname regex patterns or `platforms` list.
-When used in combination, the switch must match both criteria to generate the associated port configurations defined.
+To filter what switches to configure, match on a switch's full hostname or platform type using regex patterns.
+When both criteria are used together, the switch must match both in order to generate the assigned port configuration.

 All ranges defined under `switch_ports` will be expanded to individual port configuration which leads to a some behavioral differences to `connected_endpoints`: